RBigData/pbdRticles/content/pbdR/mpi.md

     - Send all components of one object from one process to all.
     - R command: `bcast()`
 * Scatter
-    - Send one element of a list to each process.
+    - Send a different element of a list to each process.
     - R command: `scatter()`
 * Gather
     - Collect objects from all ranks into one place.
     - R command: `gather()` and `allgather()`
-    - Like a reverse broadcast/scatter.
+    - Like a reverse scatter.
 * Reduce
     - Operate (add, min, max, ...) on every element of a vector across processes.
     - R command: `reduce()` and `allreduce()`
     - Extremely powerful operation.

+All of these operations are highly optimized and parallel when possible.
+Especially the Reduce operation takes advantage of associativity of its operations that allows a high degree of parallelism in its communication as well as in the reduction itself.
+Further, the pbdMPI implementation avoids serialization in most instances, giving a speed advantage over Rmpi.

 ## Advanced Topics